 If security is important to you (and it should be) you should think about installing the Galaxy S10 Android 10 update soon after it arrives for your phone.

-The Galaxy S10 Android 10 update brings Samsung's latest security updates and we expect upcoming versions of Android 10 to come with newer security patches.
+We expect upcoming versions of Android 10 to come with newer security patches.
 Remember, Samsung releases critical patches every month.

 If you're curious about Samsung's security updates, you can read more about the changes on Samsung's website.